Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 D. Implementing SSL encryption
 Unnecessary services and open ports are common elements that contribute to weak configurations.
 A network-based intrusion detection system (NIDS) helps protect internal systems, but a NIDS would not be installed on the server and admins are tasked with checking the server.
 If root accounts are disabled, enabling them won't increase security.
 SSL is a **weak encryption protocol** and should **not be used on servers**

+6 C is correct
+Managers within your organization want to implement a secure boot process for some key computers.
+During the boot process, each computer should send data to a remote system to check the computer’s configuration.
+Which of the following will meet this goal?
+A. Trusted Platform Module
+B. Hardware root of trust
+C. Remote attestation
+D. Tokenization